Bellevalia

 Bellevalia sitiaca, Oron PeriBellevalia sitiaca, Oron Peri

 Bellevalia speciosa Woronow ex Grossh., syn Bellevalia sarmatica (Pall. ex Miscz.)
 Woronow, is a relatively rare, large species distributed from East Europe through Turkey to Iran and Iraq.
 Its habitat is open grassy hills and clearings in shrubby areas.
-Blooming from April - June.
-Photo was taken in habitat in Georgia by Oron Peri
+Blooming from April-June.
+The photo was taken in habitat in Georgia by Oron Peri

 Bellevalia speciosa, Oron Peri

 Bellevalia trifoliata (Ten.)
-Kunth This species is accepted, and its native range is South of France, Italy, Greece to Israel.
+Kunth has a native range of Italy, Greece to Israel.
 Shlomit Heymann captured these blooming in early March in habitat in Israel.

 Bellevalia trifoliata, Shlomit HeymannBellevalia trifoliata, Shlomit Heymann